In Bratislava You Are Embraced by Art

 The modern art museum Danubiana and the Nedbalka gallery are centred around impressive, contemporary art by Slovak and foreign artists.
 These galleries are listed among the most exciting exhibition venues in Europe.
 While Danubiana was inspired by a Roman galley, Nedbalka is paralleled to the Guggenheim Museum in New York.

 The Slovak National Gallery also houses valuable art collections.
-Although some of its exhibition spaces are closed for reconstruction until 2020, it is still worth visiting its creative and inspirational exhibitions and attending its rich programme.
+After an extensive reonstruction it is really worth visiting, choose from its creative and inspirational exhibitions and rich programme.

 From theatre to music